 - Dagger: A short stabbing weapon with pointed blade

 - Dirk, Durk: Single-edged Scottish dagger with blade about 15 inches (38cm) long

-- Epee, épée: Narrow round, double-edged or triple-edged French sword heavier than a foil with bowl-shaped guard used for dueling and fencing, which has for its target the entire body
+- Epee, épée: Narrow double-edged or triple-edged French sword heavier than a foil with bowl-shaped bell guard used for dueling and fencing, with the opponent's entire body as its target

 - Fencing Foil: Narrow four-sided French thrusting weapon with bowl-shaped guard used for fencing, which has as its target the opponent's torso

-- Flambergé: Malaysian double-edged sword with wavy multiple-curved blade usually over 18 inches in length
+- Flambergé: Double-edged French sword with wavy multiple-curved or serpentine blade usually over 18 inches in length

 - Kris, Kriss: Malaysian double-edged dagger with wavy multiple-curved blade usually under 18 inches in length

 - Knights of Columbus: A Masonic ceremonial double-edged sword that dates back to mid to late 1930's with the head of Christopher Columbus, the Order's patron, on the grip cap.
 The Knights of Columbus sword has a narrow double-edged blade about 28 inches in length with the overall length of the sword in the scabbard being 37 inches.
 For Masons, the sword is worn hanging from the Service Baldric on the left hip with Columbus' head facing forward.